 EDQM promotes organ donation

-This year's promotional campaign includes 4 short video clips.
-Each clip follows a different character (Julia, Anna, Paul and George), who either become an organ donor or receive a transplant.
+2015 promotional campaign includes 4 short video clips.
+Each clip follows a different character (Julia, Anna, Daniel and George), who either become an organ donor or receive a transplant.
 You can watch the clips here and share them with your social network, with aim of generating lots of interest and debate on the topic of organ donation.

 - Join the thunderclap initiative here: "Support European Organ Donation Day October 10 and become an organ donor.
 Transplant saves thousands of lives yearly! http://thndr.it/1UEi01Q"